Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

-- Wash your hands: Always wash your hands before and after any trach tube care.
+- Wash your hands.
+Always wash your hands before and after you care for your trach.

-- Clean your trach equipment: Use clean or sterile trach care methods and clean your equipment as your caregiver directs.
+- Clean your trach equipment as directed.
+Use clean or sterile trach care methods to clean your equipment.

-- Keep your mouth clean: Saliva and mucus contain germs that cause infection if they enter your airway.
-Brush your teeth twice a day and suction your mouth as needed.
+- Keep your mouth clean.
+Saliva and mucus contain germs that cause infection if they enter your airway.
+Brush your teeth twice a day.
+Suction your mouth as needed.
 Use a mouth wash twice a day or as directed.

 How do I suction my trach tube?

-- Prepare your suction machine: Each suction machine has a pressure gauge.
-Your caregiver will tell you what amount of pressure to use when you suction your trach tube.
-You can test the pressure before you suction by covering the suction valve on the catheter with your thumb.
+- Prepare your suction machine.
+Each suction machine has a pressure gauge.
+Your healthcare provider will tell you how much pressure to use when you suction your trach tube.
+Test the pressure before you suction.
+Do this by covering the suction valve on the catheter with your thumb.

-- Suction your trach tube: The catheter should be inserted until it is just past the end of the tube.
-Your caregiver will tell you how far to insert the catheter.
+- Suction your trach tube.
+Insert the catheter until it is just past the end of the tube.
+Your healthcare provider will show you how far to insert the catheter.
 The catheter may have measurements marked on it for you to follow.
-You can also measure and mark the catheter so you do not put it in too far.
-Take a deep breath and try to cough up the secretions before you suction your trach tube.
-Only cover the suction valve as you remove the catheter.
-Gently twist the catheter as you pull it out.
-It should take less than 15 seconds to remove the suction catheter.
+You can mark the catheter so you do not put it in too far.
+Cover the suction valve as you remove the catheter.
+It should take you less than 15 seconds to remove the suction catheter.

 How do I care for my trach tube?

 You may need someone to help you clean your trach tube.

 - Clean the inner cannula at least once every day.
 You can skip this step if you do not have an inner cannula.